 Save Aysha and Her Family from Being Executed by the Taliban

 As a US military interpreter, Muhammad directly saved American soldiers' lives, including one time he dashed into an ambushed vehicle under Taliban fire.
 His military supervisors praised his work ethic, dedication, and trustworthiness, and his incredible skill of fluently speaking six languages made him indispensable on Special Forces night raids on Taliban insurgents.
-But the Taliban considers him a criminal and is working hard to find and kill Muhammad, his wife, and his four young daughters.
-The whole family has been living in hiding for four years.
+But the Taliban considers him a criminal, accused him of converting to Christianity, and is working hard to find and kill Muhammad, his wife, and his young children.
+The whole family has been living in hiding for more than five years.
 They are living in daily fear of being discovered and killed by the Taliban.
 Even the children are unable to leave their apartment.
 Leaks in the roof have made the young girls sick on several occasions from getting infections from bacteria in the water or getting cold in the winter.

-Meet Aysha, Muhammad, and the rest of their family in our 2-min video https://www.youtube.com/playlist?list=PLFBRd47rz7x9SHaJxEOH6IRXEgYg19L9D and help us by sharing the video (especially with your representatives in Congress) with hashtags #SaveAysha and #SaveOurAllies.
-My family and I tried to sponsor Aysha and her family for humanitarian parole to save their lives, but the United States Citizenship and Immigration Services (USCIS) denied the cases.
-Aysha's aunt and uncle in the United States offered to care for her and her sisters, but USCIS refused to even save the kids, making the ridiculous claim that Aysha and her sisters are “security concerns.”
+Meet Aysha, Muhammad, and the rest of their family in our 2-min YouTube video and help us by sharing the video (especially with your representatives in Congress).
+As I wrote about in USA Today, my family and I tried to sponsor Aysha and her family for emergency humanitarian parole visas to save their lives, but the USCIS denied the cases despite the strong support of a former Navy Lieutenant who personally worked with Muhammad in Afghanistan.
+USCIS later admitted that they didn't read the humanitarian cases before denying them.
+Aysha's aunt and uncle in the United States even offered to care for her and her sisters, but USCIS refused to even save the kids, making the ridiculous claim that Aysha and her sisters are “security concerns.”

 When the US military mostly pulled out of Afghanistan in 2014, the Taliban gained strength in Afghanistan and killed many interpreters or their family members in revenge.
 One of Muhammad's brothers and a nephew, Sahil, who was also an interpreter, were shot and left for dead in an assassination attempt on Muhammad and his family.
 After the Taliban ambush, Muhammad fled his home district, just in time to escape a second Taliban attack that destroyed their family home.
 Consequently, Muhammad lost all contact with US military personnel who could have helped him apply for an SIV visa.

-When I learned about Muhammad and his family's plight over a year ago, I was determined to do everything possible to save their lives.
+When I learned about Muhammad and his family's plight over three years ago, I was determined to do everything possible to save their lives.
 Muhammad had tried to apply to the US as a refugee on his own, but he was denied for “discretionary security reasons,” a very common problem for former military interpreters and their families.
 When Muhammad's refugee case was denied, he was devastated and lost all hope for saving his life and his family's lives.
 He said the only option left for him was to surrender to the Taliban, thinking that after the Taliban tortured and killed him, they would stop looking for his children.
 I told him not to give up and promised him to find a way to save their lives.